Zachari-Blinn/PDF-Report-Generator/README.md

 ## Prerequisite and install

 1. Install in your project puppeteer with NPM: `npm i puppeteer`.
-2. [optionally] Install in your project uuid: `npm install uuid` or change the name generation otherwise.
+2. [optionally] Install in your project uuid: `npm i uuid` or change the name generation otherwise.
 3. Recover and import ServicePuppeter file located in "/src/service/ServicePuppeteer" of this repository to your project.

 ## Generate an PDF